jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Setup/registerandsignin.md

 3. Complete the form.
 Make note of your user ID and password.
 Agree to the terms of use, and click **Register**.
 4. When you access the Codename BlueMix site, you accept the terms and provide a reason why you want to join the beta.
 For the reason use JazzHub tutorial to help us track the use of the beta with our tutorials.

-You have registered at CodeName BlueMix, next sign in.
+You have registered at BlueMix, next sign in.
 ***
 ## Sign in to JazzHub
 Use your Jazz ID to sign in to JazzHub.